MichaelStromberg-Illumina/SaOptimization/README.md

  - `Benchmarks`
 	 - this will be used to test newer versions of the SA files against the version currently used in develop
 	 - the `PreloadBaseline` project contains the legacy SA code
+	 - to run the baseline benchmark: `dotnet Benchmarks.dll --filter PreloadBaseline`

  - `Compression`
 	 - lightweight version of our normal compression library.
 Contains zstd (normal & dictionary verions)